-NPS is easy to run, easy to benchmark, and easy to put in a board deck.
-It is also easy to overvalue.
+NPS is easy to run, easy to benchmark, and easy to drop into a board deck.
+It's also easy to overvalue.
+For SaaS teams trying to fix onboarding, reduce churn, or actually decide what to build next, the score itself rarely tells you enough to do anything.

 Why NPS falls short for product teams